KANSAS BAIL AGENTS ASSOCIATION BYLAWS (PDF)

 3. Promoting and maintaining professional and ethical standards for the profession.

-4. Improving relations between the industry and the legal community – attorneys, judges, clerks and sheriffs – and the general public, both locally and nationally.
+4. Improving relations between the industry and the legal community – attorneys, judges, clerks

 ARTICLE III